MVakharia/InSight-InMind-Labs/competitive_gaming_behavioural_design.md

 Team Fortress 2 lets you dissolve into the environment, while Overwatch keeps you perpertually foregrounded.
 One game offers warm, identity-safe play spaces as the default, and the other mixes warmth and cold in ways that create tension.

+#### The reverse: from competitive to casual

+So this begs the question: how might it feel to find, choose, and step into a fully supported, 24/7, persistent, first-class, front-facing public Overwatch server with higher team size limits, with no obligations to your team, and freedom to just "be"?

+Firstly, players may feel a sense of relief: like a weight has been removed.

+The play space may suddenly feel more expansive, because suddenly, every corner of the map is part of a playground to explore.

+The player would no longer be obligated to follow the optimal path to reach an objective, or play in the spaces that the objective state currently deems "optimal".

+The player could go anywhere and do anything with no structural or social repercussions.

+The performance contract/obligation is all but eliminated.

+The player may notice the absence of a win condition that actually matters, or a countdown that matters.

+The map becomes a place with an atmosphere, rather than a battleground.

+Players might notice spaces they’ve never used or inhabited before: they’ll find healthpacks and rooms that they never knew existed.

+Persistent servers become a third place.
+In a persistent server, a player has permission to express themselves through hero choice.
+They're allowed to breathe: they’re not being evaluated, or measured, or scrutinised.
+They’re just playing.

+The world feels bigger.
+The stakes feel lower.
+The possibilities feel wider, and the game feels like a game you own, rather than a game you’re being allowed to play.

+The emotional impact would be profound because most players have never experienced real Overwatch without the matchmaker.

+The core difference is that while competitive matchmade Overwatch is a set of social contracts("Don't throw", "do your job", "don't play throw picks", "don’t experiment at my expense") a persistent server dissolves those contracts.
+Players feel like they belong.

+### The things that happen in persistent servers that don’t happen anywhere else

+Players on the scoreboard will have hundreds of eliminations, assists, and deaths.
+Their healing and damage numbers will be in excess of 100,000 points.

+The score continues ticking up and up and after many hours, the match scores are in the tens or even in the hundreds.
+Even if there’s a big difference in scores, you don’t think about the wins or losses; you think about how long the war has been going on and who was here before you.

+Basically, the score goes from being a metric to a story; this weird, slow-burn epic that’s been going for many hours before you got here, and will continue for many hours after you leave.
+It creates a sense of history.

+These numbers hit differently because they break the ceiling of what’s ‘normal’ and move into mythic absurdity.
+They’re participation records: numbers much higher than you might see in regular games.

+Instead of the churn of 12 players, 15 minutes, goodbye, there’s continuity; a rolling tapestry of players drifting in and out of the same game.
+It goes from being a match to being a living space.

+Nobody cares about MMR, nobody is enforcing hero swaps, but people might be trying to break the choke and move things forward.

+You might get small units, sub-teams within teams that will band together and co-ordinate to try and make a difference, and it just might.

+When the stakes are low and the match is endless, people experiment: weird comps, goofy strats, off-meta heroes, and these experiments get time to breathe.

+People get more map knowledge from these silly sessions and they feel more engaged.